ArchiesDubey/smart-ai-cache/README.md

 ## Purpose

-`smart-ai-cache` is an NPM package targeting Node.js developers building AI-powered applications.
-Its primary goal is to reduce API costs and improve response times for repetitive Large Language Model (LLM) queries.
+Smart AI Cache is a Node.js package that helps developers building AI applications reduce costs and improve response times.
+It caches responses from large language models to avoid redundant API calls.

-### Key Value Propositions
+### What you get
-- **Cost Reduction:** Achieve 40-80% savings on repetitive AI API calls
+- **Lower costs**: Save 40-80% on repetitive AI API calls
-- **Performance Improvement:** Sub-millisecond response times for cached queries
+- **Better performance**: Sub-millisecond response times for cached queries
-- **Developer Experience:** Drop-in middleware with zero configuration required
+- **Simple setup**: Works out of the box with zero configuration
-- **Multi-Provider Support:** Seamlessly works with OpenAI, Anthropic Claude, and Google Gemini APIs
+- **Multiple providers**: Compatible with OpenAI, Anthropic Claude, and Google Gemini
-- **Production Ready:** Comprehensive error handling, retry logic, and monitoring
+- **Production ready**: Built-in error handling, retries, and monitoring

 ## Installation